sematext/logsene-aws-lambda-cloudwatch/README.md

 [AWS Lambda](https://aws.amazon.com/documentation/lambda/) function to send [CloudWatch](https://www.amazonaws.cn/en/cloudwatch/) logs to the [Logsene logging SaaS](https://sematext.com/logsene).
 As new log events are being stored in CloudWatch, this function would forward the events to your Logsene application.

 ## How To (VPC example)
 This tutorial shows how to send [AWS VPC](https://aws.amazon.com/vpc/) logs to a Logsene application.
 VPC logs are one type of CloudWatch logs, for which this function has built-in parsing.
-If you're using a type of CloudWatch logs that isn't support it, feel free to edit **pattern.yml** or to open an issue.
+If you're using a type of CloudWatch logs that isn't supported yet, feel free to edit **pattern.yml** or to open an issue.

 The main steps are:
  0. Create a Flow Log for your VPC, if there isn't one already. **If you're looking to ship other CloudWatch logs, just skip this step and go through the rest**.